justinmayer/virtualfish/docs/plugins.rst

 Plugins
 =======

-VirtualFish comes in-built with a number of plugins.
+VirtualFish comes with a number of built-in plugins.

 You can use them by passing their names as arguments to the ``vf install`` command.
 For example, the following will activate the ``compat_aliases``,